git-moss/DrivenByMoss-Documentation/KnownIssues.md

 ### Workarounds
 For some limitations there are workarounds available:
 * **User Parameters**: On devices which support User Parameters, these control the Track FX parameters in Reaper.
+If a user mode is active and a new Track FX parameter is added, the user mode must be left and reentered to make the parameter work.
 * **Scenes**: Scenes are emulated by range markers.
 Starting the n-th Scene triggers playback from the start of the n-th range marker.

 ### Further issues